memgraph/docs/cypher-manual/clauses/explain.md

 sidebar_label: EXPLAIN
 ---

-The EXPLAIN can be used to inspect a particular Cypher query in order to see its execution plan.
+The EXPLAIN clause can be used to inspect a particular Cypher query in order to see its execution plan.

 For example, the following query will return the execution plan: